kristinemlarson/gnssrefl/docs/pages/file_structure.md

 * ssS, underscore, M0.
 * followed by rnx (crx if it is Hatanaka format).
 Note: these are lowercase

 01D means it is one day.
 Some of the other parts of the very long station file name are no doubt useful, but they are not recognized by this code.
 By convention, these files may be gzipped but not unix compressed.
 If you want a generic translation program, you can try <code>rinex3_rinex2</code>.
-It has the requirement that you input the input and output file names.
+It has the requirement that you input the input and output RINEX file names.

 For a few archives, we allow 1 sample per second files.
-Following the protocol of the IGS, these files are unfortunately 15 minutes long, which means you have to download 96 of them.
-UNAVCO/Earthscope is much friendlier about providing 1 sample per second files, and returns a single file, at least for RINEX 2.11.
+Following the protocol of the IGS, these files are unfortunately 15 minutes long, which means **you have to download 96 of them.** UNAVCO/Earthscope is much more sensible about providing 1 sample per second files, and returns a single file, at least for the RINEX 2.11 format.

 If you want the code to be able to find those highrate files, you must tell the code you want to use the -rate high files and provide -samplerate 1.
 Why two inputs?
 Because the -rate high option tells the code to look in a particular folder.
 The samplerate is related to the name of the file itself.

+Unfortunately IGS archives have refused to change the standard storage format of 96 files per day.
+And after six months, they tar the files.
+This code does not currently have the capability to recover those tarred files.
+I am happy to host it - but someone else needs to do it.
+Please look at the existing code and make a new python function with similar inputs/outputs and submit a pull request.
+Keep in mind that you should be able to use the existing code base once you have downloaded and untarred the IGS archived file.

 Please see the rinex2snr documentation page for more examples.

 **NMEA**

 NMEA formats can be translated to SNR using <code>nmea2snr</code>.
-Inputs are similar to be the 4char station name, year, and day of year NMEA files are assumed to be stored as:
+Inputs are similar to that used by rinex2snr: the 4char station name, the year, and day of year.
+NMEA files are assumed to be stored as:

 $REFL_CODE + /nmea/ABCD/2021/ABCD0030.21.A